cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/libs/ruby-cfoundry.html.md

  #<CFoundry::V1::ServiceInstance 'mongodb-220c4'>]
 ~~~

-The 'service\_instance\_by_name' method returns a named service instance;
+The 'service\_instance\_by_name' method returns a named service instance:

 ~~~ruby
 client.service_instance_by_name 'mysql-7327e'
 => #<CFoundry::V1::ServiceInstance 'mysql-7327e'>
 ~~~

-To create a service instance use the service_instance method;
+To create a service instance use the service\_instance method:

 ~~~ruby